cyahtzee/cyahtzee/README.md

 <h3 align="center">I'm a passionate Full-Stack Web Developer from Ukraine.
 I'm living in Tokyo now.
-Send me a message if you want to discuss interesting projects or meet for a coffee.</h3>
+Send me a message if you want to work on a project together or meet for a coffee.</h3>

 <img align="right" src="https://user-images.githubusercontent.com/33479806/145542856-0f94a90e-6e37-4eaa-81b6-669176ff103e.gif">